If you’re applying for disability, you probably already know how tedious and time-consuming this process can be.

-Here are five promising signs that you will be approved for disability in 2022.
+Here are five promising signs that you will be approved for disability:

 If you regularly see a specialist for medical treatment, this is a good sign your SSI claim will be approved.
 Receiving regular treatment from a medical professional shows that you’re putting effort into trying to improve or manage your condition.

 It’s also helpful to know that certain conditions make it easier to apply for disability.
 For instance, maybe you’ve lost mobility and you can’t sit or stand.
 You either have to constantly move around, or you need to be reclined.
 This makes for a very strong case.

 You also have a better chance of receiving disability if you have a condition that won’t get better — it’s only going to get worse.
 Some examples of chronic conditions that are often degenerative include: